inbo/coding-club/README.md

 The core team provides...

-...a room
+* .a room
-...thematic topics, working material and some challenges to work on ...general agenda, aiming to take into consideration the feedback of the participants.
+* ...thematic topics, working material and some challenges to work on
+* ...general agenda, aiming to take into consideration the feedback of the participants.

 ### You all figured out this yourself?